revyrob/operation-mother-earth-client/README.md

 ## Available Scripts
 In the project directory, run:
 <p>npm start</p>
-<p>The backend for this project is located on repo <a href="https://github.com/revyrob/operation-mother-earth-server">operation-mother-earth-server</a><p>
+<p>The backend for this project is located on repo <a href="https://github.com/revyrob/operation-mother-earth-server">operation-mother-earth-server</a> where you will need to set-up a MongoDB account and fill the database with the given information.<p>
+<p>There is also a seperate backend with json files at <a href="https://github.com/revyrob/operation-mother-earth-jsonServer">operation-mother-earth-jsonServer</a> which can be used where NO MongoDB set-up is necessary.<p>
 <p>You will need to open and run the backend for the front-end to work.</p>

 ## Environment Variables Needed